MicrosoftDocs/azure-aks-docs/articles/aks/imds-restriction.md

 ## Limitations

-Non-host network addons that need to access the IMDS endpoint won't work after you enable IMDS restriction.
+Certain add-ons that need to access the IMDS endpoint are not supported with IMDS restriction.
+If you have these add-ons installed on your cluster, you will not be able to enable IMDS restriction.
+Conversely, if you have already enabled IMDS restriction, then you will not be able to install these add-ons.
 Unsupported addons include:

-- HTTPApplicationRouting (retired)
-- IngressApplicationGateway
-- OmsAgent
+- Application gateway ingress controller
+- Azure Monitor for containers (Container Insights)
-- ACIConnectorLinux
+- Virtual nodes
-- AzurePolicy
+- Azure Policy
 - GitOps
-- AIToolchainOperator
+- AI toolchain operator (preview)

 The Azure Key Vault provider for Secrets Store Container Storage Interface (CSI) driver now supports workload identity authentication mode and therefore can work with IMDS restriction enabled.